 When will I know if I should have cataract surgery?

 Everyone is different, but this is truly a question of quality of life.
 Cataract-clouded lenses lessen the colors you see.
 They make it difficult to drive and see at night.
 As mentioned above, it’s like you’re looking through a smudged, dirty window.
-Who wants to do that with everything we want to see every day here in Springfield and beyond?!
 When your cataract has developed to the point where it is blurring your vision, creating glare around lights when driving, impacting reading, and other issues, it’s time to have surgery.
 What’s to be gained by waiting?

 What are the benefits of having cataract surgery?